Local hero's role celebrated

 Flo is pictured wearing a black dress and sunglasses on a boat with the Martian-like towers of one of the army seaports behind her.This also included helping to create the famous Mulberry Harbours the allies took with them to Normandy after the D-Day landings.

 It’s a story that involves structures that look like the Marian invaders from the H.G.
-Wells novel The War Of The Worlds, the Luftwaffe, the Royal Navy and Army, London's Hammersmith Flyover, 1960s pirate radio stations, the Republic of Sealand and tons of concrete.
+Wells novel The War Of The Worlds, the Luftwaffe, the Royal Navy and Army, London's Hammersmith Flyover, 1960s pirate radio stations, the Principality of Sealand and tons of concrete.

 Full interview (15 minutes):